BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 >
 > This is how the question should be asked: “Where do water and earth,
 > fire and air find no footing?”
+>
+> — <cite>DN 11</cite>

 </div>

-> – DN 11

 So it exists then as external, although it can’t - by not knowing that that is how it exists for you.
 That’s the fundamental perversion of the order.
-Sensuality is that, *bhava* is that.
+Sensuality is that, <span lang="pi">*bhava*</span> is that.
 So seeing that your senses come first - (and you can only see that if you have not been acting out of them if you have been withdrawn from that pressuring addiction of scratching the itch by external means) - when you see that, you start seeing that there is no outside of this, and even your thoughts of “outside”- it’s not that you stop having them, you just see them correctly, as “within this.”

 So the clearer that becomes, the lesser the perversion you are living on a day-to-day basis, so to speak.
 Up to the point where the perversion